 Walking down the steps into the basement where the office was located, I could smell it, the slightly acrid, unmistakable smell of vinyl records being pressed.
 It was a smell that would end up being steadily with me for the next 13 years.

 Ah, vinyl.
-It sounds so romantic as I write this in June of 2014.
+It sounds so romantic as I write this now.
 So hip.
 So retro cool yet modern.
 Back then it wasn’t exactly so.

 Being in the vinyl business in the mid ’80s was a constant struggle for survival.
 The format was already on the decline when I started my first job at Diskmakers (as we used to spell Disc Makers back then), but 70% of our revenues were still from vinyl, mostly pressing records for independent labels (the other 30% came from cassettes).
 Pricing was low, margins were tight, and vinyl was a tough product to make.